pneff93/Kafka-MongoDB-R/README.md

 docker-compose exec broker bash kafka-console-consumer --bootstrap-server broker:9092 --topic truck-topic
 ```

 ![](KafkaProducer.gif)

 ## Kafka Connect

 We use Kafka Connect to transfer the data from Kafka to MongoDB.
-Verify that the MongoDB Source and Sink connector is added to Kafka Connect correctly:
+Verify that the MongoDB Source and Sink Connector is added to Kafka Connect correctly:
 ```
 curl -s -XGET http://localhost:8083/connector-plugins | jq '.[].class'
 ```